Our research expedition to Northern Greenland was covered in a recent Boston Globe article.

-Liz was one of the collaborators in the "Turbulence in La Jolla Canyon" project in October.
-The on the RV Beyster will provide fundamental fluid mechanics insights into mixing and transport in the canyon which is climatically relevant.
+Liz was one of the collaborators in the "Turbulence in La Jolla Canyon" project in October '23 on the RV Beyster.
+The work will provide fundamental fluid mechanics insights into mixing and transport in the Jolla Canyon.
 She deployed her broadband acoustic system to characterize water column structure.
 Watch the feature and read the whole article here!

-Liz and her Scripps Institution of Oceanography colleagues joined a workshop with researchers from Poland and Singapore to discuss ice-ocean research in October.
+Liz and her Scripps Institution of Oceanography colleagues joined a workshop with researchers from Poland and Singapore to discuss ice-ocean research in October, including preliminary results from our summer field work in Svalbard!

 The undergraduate research assistants, Nicole and Eli, working with Liz on her hydrothermal vent NOAA Office of Exploration Research project gave a poster presentation at the University of New Hampshire undergraduate research conference.
 The poster covered their contribution to the project, the evaluation of flow behavior along a line array using both theory and empirical tools.
 This was Nicole's first poster presentation and did a fantastic job!